Barber's pole: Animal husbandry

 Haemonchus contortus, or "barber's pole worm", is the parasitic nematode responsible for anemia, bottle jaw, and death of infected sheep and goats, mainly during summer months in warm, humid climates.
 Humans may become infected by the worms.

 Crustacea

-Stenopus hispidus is a shrimp-like popcorn kernel decapod crustacean sometimes called the "barber pole shrimp".
-See also Stenopodidea.
+Stenopus hispidus is a decapod crustacean sometimes called the "barber pole shrimp".

 Entomology

 In the insect world, there is the barber pole grasshopper, Dactylotum bicolor.
 It is also known as the "painted grasshopper" and is said to be the "most beautiful" grasshopper.

 Ichthyology

 Because of its bright bands and colors, the redbanded rockfish Sebastes babcocki is referred to as "barber pole".
 Other pseudonyms include bandit, convict, canary, Hollywood, and Spanish flag.

 Candy

 The old-fashioned American stick candy is sometimes also referred to as "barber pole candy" due to its colorful, swirled appearance.
 (See also candy cane.)
 "Candy stripe" is a generic description of the candy cane color scheme.
 Among many other names, the candy has been called Polkagris.